Greenheart/swipeforfuture.com/docs/SCENARIOS.md

 #### `replace`: Reset the game state to the default game state when the scenario started.

 This can be useful to create a loop to let the player restart after losing the scenario.

+### Connecting specific cards with `next`

+In some cases, you might want to connect specific cards together, for example to show a specific card directly after the player takes an action.
+This can be achieved by adding a `next` property to the `CardAction` (for example for `left`).
+There are content utils available to simplify linking of cards, to automatically show and hide them in the right order.

+**TODO: Make this section clearer.
+What content-utils to use?
+What's important to think about?**

 ---